WELCOME

 Welcome to the online version of Hearing Voices: suffering, inspiration and the everyday, the world’s first exhibition to explore voice-hearing from personal, scientific, cultural, literary and theological perspectives.

-Our exhibition is the result of a collaboration between Durham University’s Palace Green Library and Hearing the Voice – a large interdisciplinary study of voice-hearing funded by the Wellcome Trust.
+Our exhibition was the result of a collaboration between Durham University’s Palace Green Library and Hearing the Voice – a large interdisciplinary study of voice-hearing funded by the Wellcome Trust.
 It was produced in close partnership with voice-hearers, their families and allies, who were involved in the project as contributing artists, co-curators and advisors.

 This website contains images of the key displays, podcasts, interactive presentations and useful resources for anyone with an interest in hearing voices and other unusual experiences.